• Skip to primary navigation

 Lost your job and down in the dumps?
 A further complication comes when you’re trying to figure out how you are going to pay for your health insurance.

-If you find yourself being recently let go and so as long as you receive unemployment for 12 consecutive weeks, then you are allowed to tap your IRA to pay for health insurance premiums for yourself and your family.
+If you find yourself being recently let go and as long as you receive unemployment for 12 consecutive weeks, then you are allowed to tap your IRA to pay for health insurance premiums for yourself and your family.

 Higher Learning